Intelsat Signs Hybrid Media Deal Distributing Hearst Networks EMEA Content

-(MENAFN- AETOSWire) (BUSINESS WIRE ) -- Intelsat , operator of one of the world's largest integrated satellite and terrestrial networks, successfully launched a hybrid television content distribution service to deliver Hearst Networks EMEA (formerly known as A+E Networks EMEA) channels to hundreds of points across Europe thanks to its seamless satellite-terrestrial connection.
+(MENAFN- Mid-East Info) MCLEAN, Va.-BUSINESS WIRE/AETOSWire– Intelsat, operator of one of the world's largest integrated satellite and terrestrial networks, successfully launched a hybrid television content distribution service to deliver Hearst Networks EMEA (formerly known as A+E Networks EMEA) channels to hundreds of points across Europe thanks to its seamless satellite-terrestrial connection.

 “Growing global media customers like Hearst Networks EMEA want to work with a single operator that can provide seamless connections from satellite to ground-based Internet Protocol distribution networks,” said Rhys Morgan, regional vice president, EMEA, Media and Networks.“Intelsat has visibility across the full distribution network, even when it spans multiple technologies and can enable customers to reach more end users.”